BritainSmith/react-2.5-afternoon/README.md

 1. [Setup state](https://reactjs.org/docs/state-and-lifecycle.html) in App.js
 1. Create and import a child component
 1. [Render Child Component,](https://reactjs.org/docs/components-and-props.html) passing any props it will need to work.
+Remember, if you pass a function down, you'll want to bind it in the parent component.
 1. Inside child component invoke a passed in function using an [event handler.](https://reactjs.org/docs/handling-events.html) (A good example of this would be onClick/onChange)

 ### Complete